The Word Cloud on the Book Cover

 ...

 The R code used for extracting words, counting the number of entries for each word and assembling a tibble suitable as data argument for ggplot() is shown next.
+This script could be simplified still.

 library(ngram)